bnurzhanov/compete-hack-aws-health-ai/docs/00-preparation.md

 After a period of time (AWS states up to 30 minutes) you can refresh the screen to confirm that the data store is active.

 ![HealthLake active data store](/docs/assets/06-healthlake-datastore-active.png)

+## Reference

+You can find additional documentation about AWS HealthLake service on [AWS HealthLake service page](https://aws.amazon.com/healthlake/)